Dear John,

 I have never felt healthier since I've begun eating grass-fedbeef.

-Also, I'm trying to build muscle and this beef is a great source of
+Also, I'm trying to build muscle and this beef is a great source of the protein and fats that my body needs.

 I will definitely be ordering more soon!"